Wu Nansheng: Reform and opening

-After the end of the Cultural Revolution, Wu was appointed Deputy Party Secretary of Guangdong Province in 1977, and then Party Secretary in 1978, serving under Xi Zhongxun, the First Secretary of the province.
+After the end of the Cultural Revolution, Wu was appointed Chinese Communist Party Deputy Committee Secretary of Guangdong Province in 1977, and then CCP Committee Secretary in 1978, serving under Xi Zhongxun, the First Secretary of the province.
 He was a stalwart supporter of the reform and opening policy.
 When he visited Shantou in 1979 after decades of absence, he was so appalled by the terrible living standards in his hometown that he thought the conditions were comparable to those during the Kuomintang period which had motivated him to become a Communist in the 1930s.
 In an interview with official media, he said that Shantou was still a prosperous trading city in the early Communist era, not much behind Hong Kong in development.
 But thirty years later, Shantou had grown poorer while Hong Kong's economy had taken off.
 He was convinced that economic reform was the only way forward.

 Wu proposed the establishment of a free trade zone in Shantou to resuscitate its economy, an idea endorsed by Xi Zhongxun, who lobbied the national government for more economic freedom for the entire province.
 Partly because of their effort, Beijing decided to establish the special economic zone (SEZ) of Shenzhen.
-Wu served as Director of the Guangdong SEZ Administration Committee from May 1980 to July 1983, and was concurrently the First Party Secretary and Mayor of Shenzhen from September 1980 to March 1981, spearheading the early development of the nascent city.
-He was succeeded by the capable Liang Xiang.
+Wu served as Director of the Guangdong SEZ Administration Committee from May 1980 to July 1983, and was concurrently the CCP Committee Secretary and Mayor of Shenzhen from September 1980 to March 1981, spearheading the early development of the nascent city.
+He was succeeded by Liang Xiang.

 In September 1985, Wu was appointed Chairman of the Guangdong Provincial Committee of the Fifth Chinese People's Political Consultative Conference (CPPCC) and served a second term until January 1993.
-After his retirement from leadership positions, he focussed on raising funds for Project Hope to build schools in poverty-stricken rural areas.
+After his retirement from leadership positions, he focused on raising funds for Project Hope to build schools in poverty-stricken rural areas.